cmcqueen/cobs-python/doc/source/intro.rst

 Source code and binaries can be downloaded from the `Python package index <http://pypi.python.org/pypi/cobs>`_.

-The Mercurial source code repository for development is on `Bitbucket <http://bitbucket.org/cmcqueen1975/cobs-python>`_.
+The Git source code repository for development is on `GitHub <https://github.com/cmcqueen/cobs-python>`_.

 ------------